-Big news: lower-priced early bird registration is now open for the Kaiser Permanente Half Marathon, 10K and 5K on February 2, 2020!
-Registration fees go up September 15, so in-the-know runners are signing up now.
+Big news: registration is now open for the Kaiser Permanente Half Marathon, 10K and 5K on February 6, 2022!

 While February might sound a long way away at the moment, six months is about right when you start training for your first race.
 What do you need to do to get your training off the ground?

 The first step, experts say, is to test yourself to see where you are right now.
 It doesn’t matter whether you’re currently able to run a mile, or walk 3 blocks – you just want to know.
 So lace up your shoes, hit the pavement, and check out your stamina, strength, and cardio fitness.

 How far can you walk before you feel exhausted or your muscles start to ache?
 Now pick up the pace – at what point do you get out of breath?
 The majority of your training should take place at or below 85 percent of your maximum target heart rate.
 With these landmarks in your mind, and set yourself to push past them bit by tiny bit.
 Remember, training for a race is, well, a marathon, not a sprint.